coolmsg/coolmsg-spec/V1-SPEC.md

 The object ID 0 is reserved for future use, and object ID 1 is always the bootstrap object.

 The allocation of objects on the server is an application detail, a message sent to the bootstrap object may trigger the allocation of a new object.
-Communicating this new id to the client is an application detail.
+Communicating new id's to the client is an application detail, but would generally be specified in an application specific message.

 A server may process messages concurrently, or serially depending on the application, but messages always arrive in the order they were sent.